kristofmulier/convertpdf-gpt/examples/apm32f411/user_manual.md

      4. Fourth injection trigger: converts **CH5** again, and so forth ("…" indicates repetition).

 3. **Injection EOCFLG**
-   - A separate EOCFLG signal (often labeled "JEOC" or similar) is shown pulsing after each injection sub‐group completes.
+   - A separate EOCFLG signal (often labeled "JEOC" or similar) is shown pulsing after each injection sub-group completes.

 ---